 I lean forward as much as I dare, trying to see the viewscreen better.

 A bright orange bar slides out of the tanker's hull like a stallion's prang, gently touches the Climber's globe.
 Varese studies his side displays, gives a series of orders which move us less than a centimeter.
 The locking bar suddenly extends a bit more, penetrating its locking receptacle.
 "Number one locked.
 Extend number two."
+There're three bars.
+They'll hold the Climber immobile with respect to the tanker.

 "Maser probe.
 Minimum intensity," Varese says.
 In seconds his boards show a half-dozen green lights.
 "Maser probe.
 Intermediate intensity."
 More green.
 The pathway for an invisible pipeline is being created.